inexcii/loopme-android-sdk/README.md

 LoopMe is the largest mobile video DSP and Ad Network, reaching over 1 billion consumers world-wide.
 LoopMe’s full-screen video and rich media ad formats deliver more engaging mobile advertising experiences to consumers on smartphones and tablets.

-`loopme-android-sdk` is distributed as a `jar` file and provides facilities to retrieve, display ads in your application.
+`loopme-android-sdk` is distributed as a source code and provides facilities to retrieve, display ads in your application.

 If you have questions please contact us at support@loopmemedia.com.